What are custom profiles? Why use them?

 Other key functions on this page include:

-- Profile Expiry: the expiration of the profile will automatically set according to the end date of your event.
-Quite simply, this date is when the profile will cease to be available for registration.
+- Profile Expiry: Quite simply, this date is when the profile will cease to be available for registration.
 You can have different profiles running with different expiry dates - this is sometimes a useful strategy if you have differing registration timelines.

 EDITING A PROFILE